zoffixznet/writing/perl6/20160427-Perl-6-Extra-Typical-Perl-6.md

     # TRUE

 This does serve as a decent way to add extra functionality to core types.
-The `$^a` inside our sub's definition refers to the first argument (the object we're making the call on) and the entire sub can be written as `sub ($x) { $x %% 2 }` too.
+The `$^a` inside our sub's definition refers to the first parameter (the object we're making the call on) and the entire sub can be written as `sub ($x) { $x %% 2 }` too.

 ## *Here Be Dragons*

-The docs for what I'm about to describe contain words `don't do this` at the beggining.
+The docs for what I'm about to describe contain words "don't do this" at the beggining.
 No matter what [the JavaScript folks might tell you](http://shop.oreilly.com/product/9780596517748.do), augmenting native types is dangerous, because you're affecting *all* parts of your program. **Even modules that don't see your augmentation.**